Protect Your Assets: An Intellectual Property (IP) Primer

 By Michael Melvin, at McInnes Cooper

 For many businesses, large and small, their “Intellectual Property” (IP) is one of their most valuable assets.
-So understanding IP is important.
+So understanding IP rights (and who owns them) is important.
 Here’s a Primer on what the five main IP rights are, how they are created and how to maintain them.

 - Trade-mark.
 A trade-mark is a mark that distinguishes one owner’s goods and services from those of others; it can be: a word, design mark or a three dimensional trademark, including a distinguishing guise (shaping of wares or their containers, or a mode of wrapping or packing wares).
 Registration isn’t necessary to create trade-mark rights; they can be created by operation of the “common law” (the law made by judicial decisions) based on use of the mark.
 However, these common law trade-mark rights are limited in geographic scope to the area in which the mark has been used and are more difficult to enforce than registered trade-mark rights.
 Registration gives the registrant the exclusive right to use the mark throughout Canada in association with specified goods and services, even in geographic areas where the registrant hasn’t previously used the mark.
 It also confers other advantages when it comes to enforcement, blocking and registration of the trade-mark in other countries.
 Some major changes to the Trade-Marks Act are expected to come into effect in the near future and will include allowing registration of all sorts of non-traditional trade-marks such as tastes, smells and textures.